Timothy M. Lawlor

 He is currently defending two of the highest-profile whistleblower cases in the nation and two class actions.
 He has obtained numerous excellent results in condemnation cases for property owners.
 He has previously represented clients in class actions in Wisconsin, Washington, and California.
 Tim has handled a wide variety of employment law claims including age, sex, race, and disability discrimination cases.
 He has obtained numerous summary judgments in discrimination and retaliation cases on behalf of employers.
 Previously he served in the Judge Advocate General's Corps of the United States Army, where he represented both the command and individual soldiers.

 Tim is recognized as an AV-Preeminent lawyer by Martindale-Hubbell.
-He is also recognized as one of the Best Lawyers in America in eminent domain and condemnation law.
+He has also been recognized as one of the Best Lawyers® in America in eminent domain and condemnation law since 2013.

 Licensed to practice in Washington and Idaho